AyushTadas/sql-project-10---sql-mentor-datasets/README.md

 - Understand how to calculate and manipulate data in a real-world dataset.
 - Gain hands-on experience with SQL functions like `COUNT`, `SUM`, `AVG`, `EXTRACT()`, and `DENSE_RANK()`.
 - Develop skills for performance analysis using SQL by solving different types of data problems related to user performance.

-## Project Level: Beginner

-This project is designed for beginners who are familiar with the basics of SQL and want to learn how to handle real-world data analysis problems.
-You'll be working with a small dataset and writing SQL queries to solve different tasks that are commonly encountered in data analytics.

 ## SQL Mentor User Performance Dataset